 An unusual activity in Carnac?
 Take a retro photo

-This photographer (Sébastien) has been offering to immerse you in the Belle Époque for 2 years by creating “1900s atmosphere” photos.
-On the program for this super original activity: costumes open in the back that are easy to put on to change eras and create an illusion.
+This photographer (Sébastien) has been offering you the chance to immerse yourself in the Belle Époque by taking “1900 style” photos for 2 years.
+On the program for this super original activity, costumes that open at the back and are easy to slip on to change eras and create an illusion.
 What’s really nice is that Sébastien guides you in choosing the costumes and accessories.
 And after the session in Sébastien’s photo studio, which is really super fun (we had a great time), you leave with your photo (in printed and digital version).
-It’s a very nice activity to do with family or friends, as we did.
+It’s a very nice activity to do with family or friends like we did.

 Photo Rétro Carnac

-35 Avenue de Port en Dro in Carnac Plage
+35 Avenue de Port en Dro à Carnac Plage

 _